owerfelli/generator-econtrat/README.md

 ```

 Using
-in your directory run
+in your root package run
 ```bash
 yo econtrat
 ```
-This will ask you a number of questions and then generate webscript(s) based on your answers
+This will ask you a number of questions and then generate crud service based on your answers